More threading options means faster delivery

 Cut Threading (through 6” diameter)

-Cut threading is a process by which steel is cut away, from a round bar of steel to form the threads.
+Cut threading is a process by which steel is cut away from a round bar of steel to form the threads.
 A 1″ diameter bolt, for example, is produced by cutting threads into a full 1″ diameter body of the bolt.
+Cut threading is a much more labor-intensive process but provides more flexibility with regard to longer thread lengths and larger diameters.

 |2||Waterbury Farrel Flat Die Roll Threaders||A flat die roll threader that produces threads through an extrusion process.
 In which material is forced between two dies to create threads.
 Threads produced on this equipment are limited to 1" diameter and 8" in length.
 Flat die roll threading is the most efficient manufacturing process for producing threads.|